muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 for the PCC node.
 However, if a PCE learns these via alternate mechanisms, e.g routing protocols, as specified in: {{I-D.ietf-lsr-ospfv3-srv6-extensions}};
 {{I-D.ietf-lsr-isis-srv6-extensions}}; {{I-D.ietf-idr-bgpls-srv6-ext}}, then it ignores the values in the SRv6-PCE-CAPABILITY sub-TLV.
 Furthermore, whenever a PCE learns the other SRv6 MSD types that may be defined in the future via alternate mechanisms, it MUST use those values regardless of the values exchanged in the SRv6-PCE-CAPABILITY sub-TLV.

-OA PCE MUST NOT send SRv6 paths with a number of SIDs exceeding that SRv6 MSD value (based on the SRv6 MSD Type).
+PCE MUST NOT send SRv6 paths with a number of SIDs exceeding that SRv6 MSD value (based on the SRv6 MSD Type).
 If a PCC needs to modify the SRv6 MSD value signaled via the Open message, it MUST close the PCEP session and re-establish it with the new value.
 If a PCEP session is established with a non-zero SRv6 MSD value, and the PCC receives an SRv6 path containing more SIDs than specified in the SRv6 MSD value (based on the SRv6 MSD type), the PCC MUST send a PCErr message with Error-Type = 10 (Reception of an invalid object) and Error-Value = TBD1 (Unsupported number of SRv6-ERO subobjects).
 If a PCEP session is established with an SRv6 MSD value of zero, then the PCC MAY specify an SRv6 MSD for each path computation request that it sends to the PCE, by including a "maximum SID depth" metric object on the request similar to {{RFC8664}}.

-The N flag, X flag and (MSD-Type,MSD-Value) pair inside the SRv6-PCE-CAPABILITY sub-TLV are meaningful only in the Open message sent from a PCC to a PCE.
-As such, a PCE MUST set the flags to zero and not include any (MSD-Type,MSD-Value) pair in the SRv6-PCE-CAPABILITY sub-TLV in an outbound message to a PCC.
+The N flag, X flag and (MSD-Type,MSD-Value) pair inside the SRv6-PCE-CAPABILITY sub-TLV are meaningful only in the Open message sent to a PCE.
+As such,the flags MUST be set to zero and a (MSD-Type,MSD-Value) pair MUST NOT be present in the SRv6-PCE-CAPABILITY sub-TLV in an Open message sent to a PCC.
+Similarly, a PCC MUST ignore N,X flag and any (MSD-Type,MSD-Value) pair in a received Open message.
+If a PCE receives multiple SRv6-PCE-CAPABILITY sub-TLVs in an Open message, it processes only the first sub-TLV received.
-Si
-SRv6-PCE-CAPABILITY sub-TLVs in an Open message, it processes only themilarly, a PCC MUST ignore N,X flag and any (MSD-Type,MSD-Value) pair received from a PCE.
-If a PCE receives multiple first sub-TLV received.

 ## ERO Processing {#ERO-Processing}